Skip to main content

 May investigators from foreign institutions apply for this funding opportunity?

-Foreign institutions and nondomestic components of U.S. organizations are not eligible to apply for this funding opportunity; however, a foreign organization may be included as a foreign component of an eligible organization’s application.
-Foreign components are defined as institutions or organizations that perform any significant element or segment of the project outside of the United States, either by the recipient or an individual employed by a foreign institution, whether or not award funds are expended.
+Foreign institutions and nondomestic components of United States (U.S.) organizations are not eligible to apply for this funding opportunity; however, a foreign organization may be included as a foreign component of an eligible organization’s application.
+Foreign components are defined as institutions or organizations that perform any significant element or segment of the project outside of the U.S., either by the recipient or an individual employed by a foreign institution, whether or not award funds are expended.

 The Research Opportunity Announcement (ROA) states that there will be no written feedback from the review.
 How may I get feedback about my application?